Roche-CSI/ama/client/amapy-plugin-posix/README.md

 # amapy-plugin-posix

-The POSIX plugin for the asset-manager project.
+The POSIX plugin for the ama project.
 It provides functionalities to manage and integrate POSIX-compliant file systems within the asset management system.

 ## Installation